dodler0/uptimal/README.md

 ### Running the Analysis

 1. Ensure you have installed the project dependencies by running `pdm install`.
 This includes libraries for analysis and visualization like `matplotlib`, `seaborn`, and `pyarrow`.

-2. Launch Jupyter Lab from your terminal:
-    ```bash
-    pdm run jupyter lab
-    ```
-3. Open `analysis.ipynb` and run the cells to see the analysis.
+2. Open `analysis.ipynb` and run the cells to see the analysis.

 ### Notebook Content
 - A comparison of total crashes on holidays versus non-holidays.